P026B

 Frequently asked questions

-Can I drive with P026B active?
+Can I keep driving with P026B set?

 Does P026B always mean a bad injector?